Rangi42/polishedcrystal/README.md

    * No badge boosts to stats or types
    * Improved items used by some trainers
    * Improved some trainers' rosters, movesets, and DVs (particularly Gym Leaders, the Elite Four, and other bosses)
+   * Raised wild Pokémon levels in Kanto to 40–50

 * Shiny Pokémon changes:
    * Shiny Pokémon have an odd Attack DV, 2, 3, 7, or 11 Defense, 5 or 13 Speed, and perfect 15 Special, so 1/1024 Pokémon is shiny